Average Weather at Dubai International Airport United Arab Emirates

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Dubai International Airport are 25.253 deg latitude, 55.364 deg longitude, and 16 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Dubai International Airport are 25.253 deg latitude, 55.364 deg longitude, and 16 ft elevation.

-The topography within 2 miles of Dubai International Airport contains only modest variations in elevation, with a maximum elevation change of 262 feet, and an average elevation above sea level of 17 feet.
-Within 10 miles contains extreme variations in elevation (4,022 feet).
+The topography within 2 miles of Dubai International Airport contains only modest variations in elevation, with a maximum elevation change of 262 feet and an average elevation above sea level of 17 feet.
+Within 10 miles contains only modest variations in elevation (4,022 feet).
 Within 50 miles also contains extreme variations in elevation (6,670 feet).

 The area within 2 miles of Dubai International Airport is covered by artificial surfaces (99%), within 10 miles by bare soil (38%) and artificial surfaces (31%), and within 50 miles by bare soil (52%) and water (45%).